[SOCIETY FOR THE PROTECTION OF CATS] (Midland Daily Telegraph, 28th June, 1895)

 "Indade, It's a great reform we're bringin' about," said Mrs. Foster, "an' sure we expect both the frinds and inimies of cats to be wid us, for who won't be glad to hear that they're gradually bein' cured of their prowlin' around at night.
 I'd like to know."

 Many of the cats are brought in by children, but more arrive by express from all directions.
 A contract has been made with the two great express companies of London that any cat delivered to them shall be conveyed to the home for sixpence.
 This makes it easy for anyone who sees a forlorn cat wandering about to befriend without actually adopting it, and Mrs. Foster says that the public is beginning to take an interest In the work.
 Letters and telegrams regarding suffering and needy pussies reach Mrs. Gordon in shoals every day, and each case is looked into carefully.
 Of course, a good many persons who simply want to get rid of their pets dump them upon the society, but admission to the home is never refused, and the society does as much advertising as its means will permit that more people may know of the home.
+Every effort is put forth by those in charge to provide homes for the cats that are taken in, and in the last year over one hundred pussies have thus been "assisted" from the gutter to the family hearth.

 How high the hopes of Mrs. Gordon's proteges reasonably may rise will be judged when it is known that one of the "strays" was bought for a handsome sum by Her Grace the Duchess of Bedford, and the once homeless one is leading a life of luxury at Woburn.
 Mrs. Gordon makes it a rule to investigate carefully every family that offers to receive one of the rescued tabbies, and no cat goes out of the home until Mrs. Gordon is convinced that it is going to be happy.

-The society is aiming In time to solve the stray-cat problem by striking at the root of the trouble, and to this end, when kittens are born at the home, only the males are kept.
+The society is aiming in time to solve the stray-cat problem by striking at the root of the trouble, and to this end, when kittens are born at the home, only the males are kept.
 The females are put to death painlessly in the lethal chamber just behind the large room where the cats live.
 Here, too, injured cats are put out of the way, also those having contagious diseases.
 To the departed is given a decent burial in a cemetery set apart for the purpose, grave-digger and undertaker being combined in the person of a large man who for a salary attends to these last sad rites.

 The boarding house, in another part of the village, proved to be much more pretentious, and here also cats were the first thing that met one's eye.
 All of what in America would be called the "front yard" of the house at No. 5 Wendall road has been inclosed with wire netting, and inside the creme de la creme of fashionable catdom were on parade.
 Vastly different from their poor brethren were these sleek, well-set-up tabbies, tortoise shells, Russian blues, with here and there a haughty Persian, manifestly conscious of the fact that 75 cents a month is paid for their board instead of the 60 cents which is the usual rate at the boarding house.
 Almost every cat here wore an ornamented collar, or at least a bit of ribbon; there were no torn ears here, and the coat of each was smooth and glossy.